 I do love the stage and sharing in front of hundreds to thousands of people, but there is something really special about gathering in a more intimate circle of only up to 50 people, to do spiritual work and teachings.

 I’m a bit biased here, but it certainly doesn’t hurt to sing and drum in a circle either. 🙂 But that’s a much bigger topic best experienced in person.
-That’s why I hold regular circles in Toronto and it’s why I’m holding my first ever women’s weekend drumming and singing retreat, #DrumVoicePower.
+That’s why I hold regular circles in Toronto and it’s why I’m now holding an annual women’s weekend drumming and singing retreat, #DrumVoicePower.
 I want to share indigenous cultural teachings (with ALL women, not just indigenous women), as well as raising energy and singing and hand drumming together the way we do in the Ojibwe tradition.
 It’s not the same as banging on a drum you bought at a music store, or singing in a choir.
 It’s about developing a relationship with the deeper part of You, Mother Earth and Spirit, through your relationship to the drum, which by the way is a living being.

 I encourage you to do a field experiment.
 If you haven’t sat in a circle before where you’re getting spiritual teachings, I encourage you to go find a circle and get yourself in there, just to check it out.
 It could be a drumming circle, it could be a mastermind, a meetup, a writing circle or singing circle, friends hanging out regularly for tea, anything you want.
 It’s important to find the right circles for you, and that might take some trial and error.